fabschurt/scripts/README.md

   files
 * `path`: the root directory path to consider

-### disable-spotlight

-If there is one thing that I hate about OS X, it's Spotlight.
-It's so useless!
-I even prefer going through the pain of opening a terminal window and use `find` whenever I need to search for something; it's far less of a waste of time.
-Oh yeah, that script disables the crappy bastard forever.

-**Usage:** `disable-spotlight` (must be run as `root`)

 ### fix-weird-perms

 This script recurses down a given directory, checks found files' and directories'